-- 11. Practitioners and the court have a duty to avoid delay, and courts must proactively timetable cases to determine proceedings without delay10.
-Public children law proceedings must be disposed of within twenty-six weeks11. - 12.
-Parental Responsibility whilst a child's mother will always have parental responsibility, a father will have parental responsibility only if he is married to the child's mother or has gained parental responsibility through other provisions of the Children Act (most commonly, through registration on the child's birth certificate)12.
-Where a Child Arrangements Order provides for a person who is not the child's parent or guardian to spend time with or have contact with (but not live with) the child, pursuant to section 12(2A) of the Children Act a court may make an order for the person to have parental responsibility for the duration of that Child Arrangements Order. - 13.
-Parental responsibility is defined in section 3(1) of the Children Act as:
+- 11. Practitioners and the court have a duty to avoid delay, and courts must proactively timetable cases to determine proceedings without delay.10 Public children law proceedings must be disposed of within twenty-six weeks.11 - 12.
+Parental Responsibility whilst a child's birth mother will always have parental responsibility, a father or non-gestational mother will have parental responsibility only if he is married to or in a civil partnership with the child's gestational mother at the time of birth or has gained parental responsibility through other provisions of the Children Act 1989 (most commonly, through registration on the child's birth certificate).
+12 Same-sex partners who have had a child through fertility treatment will both automatically have parental responsibility if they are married or in a civil partnership at the time of treatment.
+Where a Child Arrangements Order provides for a person who is not the child's parent or guardian to spend time with or have contact with (but not live with) the child, pursuant to section 12(2A) of the Children Act 1989 a court may make an order for the person to have parental responsibility for the duration of that Child Arrangements Order. - 13.
+Parental responsibility is defined in section 3(1) of the Children Act 1989 as: